Skip to main content

 • BMS Degree Requirements

-You will study the human aging process and the biological, behavioral, and social changes associated with aging, along with the services that assist in the aging process.
+An area of concentration in Applied Aging Studies prepares students to work with aging adults, healthy or ill, and their families.
+Applied Aging Studies students study the human aging process and the biological, behavioral, and social changes associated with aging, along with the services that assist in the aging process.

-Concentration Requirements (Blocks 1 & 2)* 30 hours
+Applied Aging Studies Concentration Requirements 30 hours

 GERO 2000 Introduction to Gerontology 3 hours